simeononsecurity/simeononsecurity.ch/content/articles/best-cybersecurity-certifications-for-beginners-career-guide/index.en.md

 ## [CompTIA A+](https://simeononsecurity.com/cyber-security-career-playbook/cyber-security-certifications-degrees-and-certificates/certifications/passing-comptias-a-plus-exams-220-1101-and-220-1102/)

 The [**CompTIA A+ certification**](https://www.comptia.org/certifications/a) is an excellent starting point for individuals interested in pursuing a career in cybersecurity.
-It is a vendor-neutral certification that validates foundational skills and knowledge in areas such as hardware, software, networking, and troubleshooting.
+It's a vendor-neutral certification that validates foundational skills and knowledge in areas such as hardware, software, networking, and troubleshooting.
 With a focus on practical, hands-on skills, this certification equips beginners with the necessary competencies to enter the IT industry.

 To earn the CompTIA A+ certification, candidates need to pass two exams: **Core 1 (220-1001)** and **Core 2 (220-1002)**.
 These exams cover topics such as hardware and network troubleshooting, operating systems, mobile devices, virtualization, cloud computing, and security fundamentals.
 By obtaining the CompTIA A+ certification, beginners demonstrate their ability to install, configure, and secure computer systems, which are essential skills in the cybersecurity field.